 #5 Eat ½ a cup of grated beets per day and small amounts of healthy fats

-This low fodmap breakfast scramble with rocket and artichoke helps to prevent fatty liver and cleanse the gallbladder for healthy bowel movements.
+This low fodmap breakfast scramble with rocket and artichoke helps prevent fatty liver and cleanse the gallbladder for healthy bowel movements.

 Bile will then stimulate peristalsis to promote healthy bowel movements.
 Bile is also what gives your stool the normal healthy brown color.
 If you have symptoms of a sluggish gallbladder, this may be why you have sluggish bowels as well.